-[20] The Respondent presented maps, photographs and assessment details, detailing the subject property [Exhibit R-1 pages 15-21].
+[20] The Respondent presented maps, photographs and assessment details, detailing the subject property (Exhibit R-1 pages 15-22).

-- [21] The Respondent presented five comparable sales to the Board.
+[21] The Respondent presented five comparable sales to the Board.
 The comparables were all in average condition, vacancy of 3% and all located in market area 1C.
 The effective year built ranged from 1966 to 2002 and the number of suites ranged from 22 to 306.
 The GIM of the sales comparables ranged from 11.25 to 14.34 with the median being 11.81.
-The assessed GIM of the subject property is 11.21[Exhibit R-1 page 25]. - [22] The Respondent presented 21 equity comparables, including the subject property, to the Board.
+The assessed GIM of the subject property is 11.21 (Exhibit R-1 page 26).

+[22] The Respondent presented a chart of 21 equity comparables, including the subject property, to the Board.
 All high-rises were in market area 1C and all were assessed with a 3% vacancy.
-The median GIM of the equity comparables was 11.21 and the assessment per suite ranged from \$124,225 to \$167,786 [Exhibit R-1 page 32]. - [23] The Respondent presented a Boardwalk self-valuation to the Board based on the operating results from Boardwalk.
+The median GIM of the equity comparables was 11.21 and the assessment per suite ranged from \$124,225 to \$167,786 (Exhibit R-1 page 32).
+The Respondent advised the Board that the subject property's 2013 assessment of \$141,164 per suite fits well within the range.

+[23] The Respondent presented a Boardwalk self valuation to the Board based on the operating results from Boardwalk.
 In addition, the Respondent utilized the cap rate assigned to the subject property by Boardwalk.
-The resulting figure of \$13,616,423 supports the 2013 assessment of \$13,275,000 [Exhibit R-1 page 36]. - [24] During argument and summation, the Respondent presented the Board with an ECARB decision marked as Exhibit R-2, which supports the Respondent's methodology concerning the use of the GIM.
-In addition, the ECARB decision also stated the problems created by the Complainant in utilizing the Complainant's use of a GIM. - [25] During argument and summation, the Respondent advised the Board that the Complainant chose two different market areas and both third party and CMHC separate these market areas.
-In addition, the Respondent stated the Complainant had not done further investigation into the sale comparables. - [26] The Respondent advised the Board that the first six sale comparables of the Complainant were in a different market area and in addition, two were NAL, one was purchased for a condo conversion and one was purchased as part of a portfolio sale. - [27] The Respondent advised the Board that with the eight remaining sale comparables in market area 1C, sale #7 was under a condo title and part of a partial sale interest and possible dated negotiations.
+The resulting figure of \$11,261,629 supports the 2013 assessment of \$9,881,500 (Exhibit R-1 page 42).

+[24] During argument and summation, the Respondent presented the Board with an ECARB decision marked as Exhibit R-2, which supports the Respondent's methodology concerning the use of the GIM.
+In addition, the ECARB decision also stated the problems created by the Complainant in utilizing the Complainant's use of a GIM.

+[25] During argument and summation, the Respondent advised the Board that the Complainant chose two different market areas and both third party and CMHC separate these market areas.
+In addition, the Respondent stated the Complainant had not done further investigation into the sale comparables.

+[26] The Respondent advised the Board that the first six sale comparables of the Complainant were in a different market area and in addition, two were NAL, one was purchased for a condo conversion and one was purchased as part of a portfolio sale.

+[27] The Respondent advised the Board that with the eight remaining sale comparables in market area 1C, sale #7 was under a condo title and part of a partial sale interest and possible dated negotiations.
 Sale #9 was under a condo title and sale #11 was purchased for a condo conversion and was completely renovated.
 Income was not a factor in consideration of this sale.
 Sale #12 was a multi-parcel sale and involved eight buildings located across Edmonton.
 Sale #13 had the incorrect number of suites.
-Sale #14 was in fair condition at the time of sale, and 10 units were deemed uninhabitable by Capital Health. - [28] The Respondent stated the Respondent's test detailing the actual income and the Boardwalk cap rate supports the 2013 assessment. - [29] The Respondent requested the Board to confirm the 2013 assessment of \$13,275,000.
+Sale #14 was in fair condition at the time of sale, and 10 units were deemed uninhabitable by Capital Health.

+[28] The Respondent stated the Respondent's test detailing the actual income and the Boardwalk cap rate supports the 2013 assessment.

+[29] The Respondent requested the Board to confirm the 2013 assessment of \$9,881,500.